michaelbironneau/rnn-punctuation/README.md

 ### Installation

 Run `install.sh`.
-If you don't already have Tensorflow installed, go make yourself coffee or two, as it may take a while.
+If you don't already have Tensorflow installed, go make yourself a coffee or two, as it may take a while.

 If you don't get any errors, at the end you should be able to run `import tensorflow` in a Python 3 interpreter.